fleeting/WP-AdminBranding/readme.txt

 Donate link: http://paperkilledrock.com/projects
 Tags: admin, theme, branding, logo
 Requires at least: 2.7
-Tested up to: 2.8.3
+Tested up to: 2.8.4
 Stable tag: 0.1

 Allows you to remove and/or replace WordPress mentions and logos in the Admin Area.
 This does NOT let you theme wp-admin but simply lets you replace the logo with your own.
-Perfect for clients or sites that lets users register but don't want the WordPress logo on wp-login.php.
+Perfect for clients or sites that lets users register but don't want the WordPress logo.

 == Description ==

 Allows you to remove and/or replace WordPress mentions and logos in the Admin Area.
 This does NOT let you theme wp-admin but simply lets you replace the logo with your own.
-Perfect for clients or sites that lets users register but don't want the WordPress logo on wp-login.php.
+Perfect for clients or sites that lets users register but don't want the WordPress logo.

 == Installation ==